 The rationale for some Plaintiff’s attorneys alleging civil RICO claims begins and ends with treble damages and unilateral attorney’s fees recovery.
 Many would be hard pressed to give another reason.

 Some might also add that, in theory, civil RICO also allows a plaintiff to sue for damages for “predicate acts” which might not have civil law equivalents—some are pure crimes.
 The list of about 35 qualifying predicate acts is in 18 U.S.C.
 1961(1).
-But in practice, it seems about 9 out of 10 civil RICO cases allege predicate acts of allege wire fraud or mail fraud, which can be plead as common law fraud.
+But in practice, it seems about 9 out of 10 civil RICO cases allege predicate acts of wire fraud or mail fraud, which can be pleaded as common law fraud.
 And many (but not all) of the other predicate acts have direct civil law equivalents.
 So turning crimes into civil claims isn’t typically considered a major advantage of civil RICO law.
 It often comes down to treble damages and attorney’s fees.

 Yet these advantages come at a price.
 Civil RICO claims are often more burdensome to prosecute than ordinary tort claims.
 The elements and sub-elements are numerous, complicated, and legally unsettled—with Circuit Court splits on many issues.
 District Courts impose additional procedural hurdles like RICO Case Statements.
 And RICO claims are frequently viewed by the defense bar as practically inviting FRCP Rule 12(b)(6) and Rule 56 motions.
 Also, to the extent most civil RICO claims are based on mail fraud or wire fraud, FRCP Rule 9 is invoked, adding teeth to any Rule 12(b)(6) motions.